enoola/simple-react-command-server/README.md

 git push -u origin main
 ```

+### Environment variables
+we use variable from .env.local file
+which contains non sensible values such as hostname, port

-/!\ Copy .env file to .env.local,
+1. Copy .env file to .env.local,
 `cp .env .env.local`

-open .env.local and update with your values
+2. Open `.env.local` and update with your values
-content of .env global, not sensible variables
-e.g
+e.g:
 ```env
 HTTP_FQDN=localhost
 HTTP_SERVER_PORT=3000